How to Make a Celtic Knot

 - Encourage her to form a loop in the center of the twine, with the left side of the twine overlapping the right side.

 - Then, ask her to flip the left side of the twine down and up through the loop, similar to the first step of tying her shoes.

 - Next, using the same end of the twine used in the last step, help your child pass the end of the twine back through the center loop.

 - Then, pass the twine up through the bottommost loop.
-There should be a loop of twine shaped like an upside down “U” sticking out the top now.
+There should be a loop of twine shaped like an upside down “U” sticking out of the top now.

 - You should see three holes all in a row in your Celtic knot.
 Using the same end of twine from the last step, help your child weave the twine up through the bottommost hole.